veera-GS/backend-task/README.md

 - User registration and login (JWT-based)
 - Create, read, update, and delete tasks
-- Rate-limited endpoint for motivational quotes
+- Rate-limited endpoint for motivational quotes and task management
 - Basic security and input validation

 ---